 What fees and taxes do I need to pay after buying a vehicle?

 After buying a vehicle, you'll pay title, tax, and registration fees.
-A title costs $18.50, plus an $8 service charge.
+A title costs $68.50, plus an $8 service charge, you will pay an additional maximum fee of $18 for a title not obtained through the OMV.
 Other fees will vary according to the vehicle you have purchased and your OMV location.
-For additional information, contact the OMV at (877) DMV-LINE.
+For additional information, contact the Louisiana OMV at (225) 925-6146.

 How do I complete the registration process if I've purchased an imported vehicle?

 In Louisiana, drivers who are registering an imported vehicle must follow the same process as any other driver.
 However, it's important to make sure your vehicle has the correct vehicle identification number (VIN).
 Some imports have typographical errors in the number.
 If there is an error in the number, you'll need to contact the vehicle's manufacturer to have it corrected before completing the registration process.

 For additional rules and regulations concerning buying a car from outside the country and importing it, visit the website of the National Highway Traffic Safety Administration.